img1

 A DUI conviction in Toronto can have serious consequences: your driver’s licence may be suspended, you could face significant fines, your insurance premiums will skyrocket, and you may even serve jail time.
 That’s why it’s vital to act quickly and secure skilled legal representation from a qualified Toronto DUI lawyer.
 David Genis will safeguard your legal rights, guide you through every step of the court process, and vigorously advocate on your behalf.

-If you need a DUI lawyer in Toronto or are looking for trusted DUI lawyers in Toronto, get legal representation from someone who understands the complexities of impaired driving law and is fully committed to defending your future: David Genis.
+If you are looking for trusted Toronto DUI lawyer, get legal representation from someone who understands the complexities of impaired driving law and is fully committed to defending your future: David Genis.

 15